Tips for effective music practice sessions

 Although it’s not always possible, try to practice musically.
 Alright, you have scales and arpeggios to practice and these patterns need to be ingrained into your muscle memory.
 But don’t be confined to just playing scales or arpeggios up and down.
 Don’t forget that everything that you need to practice is so that you can actually make music.
 That said, find ways to immediately apply what you are studying to a musical context such as improvising over a backing track or, even better, creating your own backing tracks.
 In the case of the latter, you will be learning how to use a DAW (digital audio workstation), how to record yourself, compose for other instruments, mixing and apply your musical knowledge to create chord progressions in a structured piece of music.

 With that said, don’t limit your studies to just playing music pieces.
-Try to understand what makes them work, what scales are being used, the type of chords and chord progressions, are there any modulations.
-After you’ve done this analysis, try to create a musical exercise or a musical etude where you get to use the materials you are learning.
-As soon as you can, try to apply what you have learned, as it is a way of understanding how comfortable you feel with that technique or concept.
+Try to understand what makes them work, including the scales, chords, and progressions used.
+After you’ve done this analysis, create a musical exercise or a musical etude to apply what you have learned.
+This will help you understand how comfortable you feel with that technique or concept.

 Solving problems